Have you ever worried that your dog would suffer an injury while you’re out on the trail, miles from nowhere?

 Situations in Which a Rescue Harness May Help

 Rescue harnesses are valuable in a variety of situations and circumstances.
+A few of the situations in which a rescue harness may be a huge help include:

 1. Hiking or Camping Trips